-For graduation from Emory-at-Oxford the regular student must pass 96 quarter hours of acceptable work in the program in which he is enrolled.
+For graduation from Oxford College the regular student must pass 96 quarter hours of acceptable work in the program in which he is enrolled.
 He must attain a minimum quality point average of 1.9 on all work attempted.
 These requirements must be attained in a maximum of eight quarters of residence.
 Basic Liberal Arts students, Early Admissions students, and transfer students have proportionate requirements.

-Minimum requirements for continuation for the regular student from year to year at Emory-at-Oxford are as follows:
+Minimum requirements for continuation for the regular student from year to year at Oxford College are as follows: